KittyCAD/.github/SECURITY.md

 ## Contact & Official Channel

-Report general vulnerabilities at https://github.com/KittyCAD/cvd/security/advisories/new If you know that a specific open-source service, library, program or tool is affected then create an GitHub advisory in the relevant repository at https://github.com/KittyCAD/[REPOSITORY]/security/advisories/new
+Report vulnerabilities at our Offical Channel https://github.com/KittyCAD/cvd/security/advisories/new If you know that a specific open-source service, library, program or tool is affected then create an GitHub advisory in the relevant repository at https://github.com/KittyCAD/[REPOSITORY]/security/advisories/new

 Please make sure that you include the following information: